SIMS-IOT-Devices/FreeRTOS-ESP-IDF-5.0-Socket/README.md

 3. TCP Socket Client - POST command from the ESP32 Socket Client to ESP32 Socket Server via TCP connection
 4. UDP Socket Server - POST command from the Windows PC to ESP32 Socket Server via UDP connection
 5. UDP Socket Client - POST command from the ESP32 Socket Client to ESP32 Socket Server via UDP connection
+6. Send_UDP.py - This file can be used to send a UDP message from PC to ESP32